SmartFinn/eve-ng-integration/README.md

 2. #### Error `End of file on pipe magic during open` when starts Wireshark

-  Install `ssh-askpass` package for your distro, or setup SSH key-based authentication with UNetLab (EVE-NG) machine.
+  Install `ssh-askpass` package for your distro, or setup SSH key-based authentication with EVE-NG (UNetLab) machine.

 3. #### Click on a node does not open an app (opens another app) in all browsers